Slab Leak Repair in Frisco

 Turnbridge Manor

 Situated in south Frisco near Plantation Golf Club and not far from Preston Road, this established neighborhood features spacious homes built between 2002 and 2005.
 These early 2000s builds with 3,000-4,000+ square feet typically feature copper plumbing and original fixtures now approaching 20-25 years of service.
 With homes of this age and size, water heater replacement becomes a priority as units reach end-of-life, and many homeowners opt for tankless water heater installations to serve multiple bathrooms efficiently.
 The community's stocked fishing pond and resort-style pool amenities require robust water line infrastructure, and we assist with repairs when needed.
-Older copper pipes in some homes may develop pinhole leaks from water chemistry, making water pressure testing and whole-home pipe replacement considerations for long-term homeowners.
+Older copper pipes in some homes may develop pinhole leaks from water chemistry, making whole-home pipe replacement a consideration for long-term homeowners.
 The seven-acre amenity center's extensive plumbing also means residents benefit from plumbing inspections during home purchases.

 How can you tell if you have a slab leak?